phusion/passenger/doc/CloudLicensingConfiguration.txt.md

     Then restart Apache/Nginx.
 This configuration tells Phusion Passenger Enterprise not to automatically send usage data to the Phusion licensing server.

- 3. Find out what user the PassengerHelperAgent process is running as.
+ 3. Find out what user the Passenger core process is running as.

-    First, look for the PID of the PassengerHelperAgent process.
+    First, look for the PID of the Passenger core process.

         bash# passenger-memory-stats
         ...
         ------ Passenger processes ------
         PID    VMSize     Resident  Name
         ---------------------------------
-        11243  2405.8 MB  2.7 MB    PassengerHelperAgent
+        11243  2405.8 MB  2.7 MB    PassengerAgent: core
         ...

     Then use `ps` to determine what user it's running as.
 Usually, it's running as root.